 Mortgage application declined?
 Don’t panic

-Before panicking, giving up completely or applying to any mortgage lender, take a step back.
+If you do find that you had your mortgage application declined then before panicking, giving up completely or applying to any mortgage lender, take a step back.

 Firstly, check that you’re not affected by any of the reasons listed above.
 If you are, you should have an idea of how to solve any issues.